dusanlazic/dusanlazic/README.md

 <h1 align="center">Hello world, Dušan here! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35"></h1>

 My name is Dušan.
-I am a master **Software Engineering and Information Technologies** student at the **Faculty of Technical Sciences, University of Novi Sad**.
+I am a master's student in **Software Engineering**, a **DevOps engineer** and a **cybersecurity enthusiast**.

-Passionate about cybersecurity, DevOps, and backend development.
-Playing CTFs is my sport, and ECSC is my Champions League; produly represented Serbia 🇷🇸 twice in a row.
-I also enjoy automating everything, seeing green ticks on CI/CD, and just making things work in general.
+I enjoy playing with Linux, AWS, Terraform, Docker, Kubernetes, CI/CD, and many other tools to keep things running smoothly, secure, and make development easier.
+Hacking is my sport and I actively engage in CTF competitions — I represented Serbia 🇷🇸 in multiple international cybersecurity competitions, including European Cyber Security Challenge.
+Currently, I am pursuing Certified Penetration Testing Specialist (CPTS) certification. 📚

+When not hacking, I play the guitar, watch old movies and pretend to be a DJ.
 Also, I am in love with [80s music](https://youtu.be/CdqoNKCCt7A). 🎷

 ### 📫 Reach me
 - [lazicdusan.com](https://lazicdusan.com)